bowman2001/perplexdoc/content/news/open-in-vscode/index.md

 ## How to apply these partials

 You can copy-paste these small snippets into your project, there is no need for a citation or something.
-The core functionality stems from VSCode.
+The core functionality stems from [VSCode](https://code.visualstudio.com/docs/editor/command-line#_opening-vs-code-with-urls).

-The partials are also available as a module: [{$hugo-mod-open-in-vscode}](https://github.com/bowman2001/hugo-mod-open-in-vscode).
+The partials are also available as an Apache-licensed module: [{$hugo-mod-open-in-vscode}](https://github.com/bowman2001/hugo-mod-open-in-vscode).
 This is the better option if you’re interested in possible updates.

 The Perplex theme places them around the publishing date or --- in case there is none --- around the title.